-TraCS is currently deployed in all PA State Police patrol vehicles so that troopers can start and complete crash forms, traffic citations, non-traffic citations, DL-640, and VSIS commercial vehicle reports.
-After completion, the crash reports are reviewed by a supervisor and when approved, the reportable crash reports are automatically transmitted to PennDOT.
+TraCS is currently deployed in all PA State Police patrol vehicles so that troopers can start and complete crash forms, traffic citations, non-traffic citations, DL-640, VSIS commercial vehicle reports, and the criminal complaint.
+After completion, All reports are reviewed by a supervisor and when approved, the reports are automatically transmitted to either AOPC or PennDOT.

 Since the implementation of the TraCS Crash Module we have seen several key process improvements.
 In our former paper process an average of 8.5 errors were found on reportable crash reports when processed by PennDOT, and today with TraCS, the error rate is down to 0.03%.
 Likewise, in our former paper process it took about 35 days for a report to be received by PennDOT, and today with TraCS, it takes less than 10 days on average.
 From the user's perspective, troopers are seeing significant time savings.
 Whereby, in the paper process reports that took about 40 minutes have been cut to about 25 minutes just by using TraCS.